bmartino1/docker-sftp/README.md

 See next subsection for an example.

 ### Bindmount dirs from another location
-If you are using `--volumes-from` or just want to make a custom directory available in user's home directory, you can add a script to `/config/sshd/scripts/` that bindmounts after container starts.
+If you are using `--volumes-from` or just want to make a custom directory available in the user's home directory, you can add a script to `/config/sshd/scripts/` that bindmounts after container starts.
 ```
 #!/bin/bash
 # File mounted as: /config/sshd/scripts/bindmount.sh